Apply for a Library Card Online

 program to request this service.

-- Outgoing fax services are provided for a fee at Main, Latter, Nix, Alvar and Mid-City.
+- Outgoing fax services are provided for a fee at all facilities.

 Who qualifies for a free library

-- In the spirit of growth within our metropolitan community, New Orleans Public Library provides library card privileges not only to residents of Orleans Parish, but also to our friends and neighbors in Jefferson, Plaquemines, St. Bernard and St.
+- In the spirit of growth within our metropolitan community, New Orleans Public Library provides library card privileges not only to residents of Orleans Parish, but also to our friends and neighbors in Jefferson and St. Bernard parishes as well.

 What information is needed when